Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/creating-using-bearer-tokens-to-authenticate-qumulo-rest-api-calls.md

 {% include note.html content="Only administrative users have access to all REST API endpoints." %}

-## Acquiring a Bearer Token
+## Creating a Bearer Token
-To acquire a bearer token, you can use the Qumulo REST API or Qumulo Core Web UI.
+To create a bearer token, you can use the Qumulo REST API or Qumulo Core Web UI.

-### To Acquire a Bearer Token by Using the REST API
+### To Create a Bearer Token by Using the REST API
 Begin an authentication session by calling the `/v1/session/login` REST API endpoint and specify the username and password.
 For example:

 ```bash